-Coddle is another slow cooked meal, slices of sausage are stewed slowly and bacon, onions and potatoes with some herbs and spices are added gradually.
+Coddle is another slow-cooked meal, slices of sausage are stewed slowly and bacon, onions, and potatoes with some herbs and spices are added gradually.

-Shellfish, in many varieties are also very popular in Ireland, and there is even Galway Oyster Festival in September where you can taste all possible variations offered.
+Shellfish, in many varieties, are also very popular in Ireland, and there is even Galway Oyster Festival in September where you can taste all possible variations offered.

-And don’t forget to get a pint of Guinness or glass (or two) of genuine Irish whiskey while you are trying local food, for complete experience!
+And don’t forget to get a pint of Guinness or glass (or two) of genuine Irish whiskey while you are trying local food, for the complete experience!

 If you want to learn more about Irish food and have some recipes and make the food yourself, click here.

 How safe is Ireland for tourists and to move around?
-Ireland is very safe country overall.
+Ireland is a very safe country overall.
 Tourist areas are generally safe, both for single tourists and groups or families, but extra caution for pickpocketers is advised.

 10. Weather in Ireland

 Due to a position in the Atlantic Ocean, whether in Ireland is quite unpredictable, but it is overall mild weather.
 Spring and summer have temperature averages of up to 20 C (68 F) and autumn and winter are averaging around 6 C (42 F).